Thoroughly Modern Millie: Reception

+Box office

 The film earned $8.5 million in rentals in North America during 1967.
-At this time, Julie Andrews was the number one box office star in motion pictures.
-Thoroughly Modern Millie was her last film of the 1960s to make money.
-Her next two films, Star!
-(1968) and Darling Lili (1970), were colossal financial disasters.
-Andrews did not star in another hit film until 1974 when she co-starred with Omar Sharif in The Tamarind Seed.
+At this time, Julie Andrews was the number-one box office star in motion pictures.
+Thoroughly Modern Millie was her last hit film of the 1960s; following the box office failure of her next two films, Star!
+(1968) and Darling Lili (1970), Andrews did not star in another film until The Tamarind Seed in 1974.